FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Assignment Of Contract: Pros & Cons

-Assignment contracts can be profitable and well structured, but with anything there can be some obstacles you may face when closing on a home.
+Assignment contracts can be profitable and well structured, but with anything, you may face obstacles when closing on a home.
 Always remember to research before doing anything and pick the best option for you in this process.
-Below we will unpack some pros and cons of assignment contracts:
+Below, we will unpack some pros and cons of assignment contracts.

 Advantages Of Assignment Contracts

-1. Potential quick profit: This is usually the most eye-catching benefit of all in wholesaling and what lures people into starting their wholesaling journey.
-Who doesn’t want the ability to profit off a property without the haggle of purchasing the property.
+• Potential quick profit: This is usually the most eye-catching benefit of all in wholesaling and what lures people into starting their wholesaling journey.
+Who doesn’t want the ability to profit from a property without the haggling of purchasing the property?

-2. Assignment contract is cheaper than double-closing: An assignment of contract has one closing cost, making this a cheaper option than double closing.
+• Assignment contract is cheaper than double-closing: An assignment contract has one closing cost, making this a cheaper option than double closing.

-3. Possible repeat business: If done effectively, you could potentially establish a positive relationship with a buyer to then repeat business with in the future.
-Being transparent is essential in this process, so that all parties acknowledge that you are adding value to the deal, not just making profit off of them.
+• Possible repeat business: If done effectively, you could potentially establish a positive relationship with a buyer to then repeat business with in the future.
+Being transparent is essential in this process so that all parties acknowledge that you are adding value to the deal, not just making a profit off of them.

-4. Networking: Assignors, who were once real estate investors, can increase their network by the different individuals they do transactions with.
+• Networking: Assignors who were once real estate investors can increase their network through the different individuals they do transactions with.
 This can gain you access to different investment opportunities, and remember, you never know who you are talking to or who they have connections with.

 Disadvantages Of Assignment Contracts

-1. Owner rights are off limits at this time: Above we touched upon how a wholesaler doesn’t purchase the actual property, but more so acts as a middleman between the seller and end buyer.
-This being the case, assignors aren’t allowed to do any renovation or repairs to the property, because they technically don’t own it yet.
+• Owner rights are off limits at this time: Above we touched upon how a wholesaler doesn’t purchase the actual property, but more so acts as a middleman between the seller and end buyer.
+This being the case, assignors aren’t allowed to do any renovation or repairs to the property because they technically don’t own it yet.

-3. Limited time frame: Assignment contracts have a limited time frame that they need to be signed by, which can be seen as the closing date on the original contract.
+• Limited time frame: Assignment contracts have a limited time frame by which they need to be signed, which can be seen as the closing date on the original contract.
 It may be a hassle to find a reliable buyer between the time the contract starts to the close of the contract.

 Common Misconceptions About Assigning Real Estate Contracts